Best Outdoor Security Systems of 2023

-The Frontpoint Outdoor Camera simply plugs in for easy setup.
+The Frontpoint Outdoor Camera simply plugs in for an easy setup.
 If someone tries to tamper with the camera, notice is sent to Rapid Response.
 The camera also records when triggered by motion.
-With infrared, even at night it can capture clear images of action up to 40’ away with its 117-degree lens.
+With infrared, even at night, it can capture clear images of action up to 40’ away with its 117-degree lens.

 Video with 720p resolution is saved to the cloud.
 It’s encrypted but you can give access to up to 10 people.
 In case you ever want privacy, you can engage the camera shutter.

 This weatherproof camera works in temperatures from -13° to 133° F.

 Next, the Frontpoint Slimline Doorbell Camera is ultra-slim yet has a 180-degree lens angle.
 With night vision it lets you see who’s at the door or up to eight feet away.
 This smart camera is designed for compatibility with most door frames, and with battery power, it needs no hardwiring.
 Resolution is 780p.

 - DIY installation